1. Network connectivity in ADHD¶

 - Focusing on the new object of attention (“engagement”).

-Three brain areas appear to be involved in the spatial attention network:
+Three areas of the brain are apparently involved in the spatial attention network:

 -